2017 Street Sweeping Program Improvements

 Parking restriction signs have been expanded in red/high generation areas to keep streets clear for their scheduled sweeping.
 Without cars blocking the gutter of these high-priority streets, the sweepers can thoroughly clean the street and prevent litter from entering the bay.
 These signs will only restrict parking on the days and times where the gutters need to be clear for sweeping.
 See the map at right for the proposed new signage.

 Any vehicles that park in violation of the posted two-hour window will be subject to citation by the Police Department, once enforcement has begun.
-Most of the signs are being enforced as of January, with the remaining enforcement to begin March 12, 2018.
-Please see the Phase I/II map above to see the enforcement status for the streets near you.

 The new routes are being swept now.
 You can check your current sweeping day on the updated MyStreet online service, as well as sign up for email notifications that can remind you to move your car prior to sweeping time.